arkency/posts/posts/2013-10-04-refactor-to-remote-leave-tasks-unassigned.md

 is also not _all-or-nothing_ decision.
 You can gradually start using techniques that will bring you closer to your goal.
 This series of blogposts is not about _why_ you should go remote, but rather _how_.
-Also, we belive that those techniques will help you even if you are not planning to working remotely.
+Also, we belive that those techniques will help you even if you are not planning to work remotely.

 The first part was [about having very small stories](/2013/09/story-of-size-1/) and how it helps everyone track progress and provides closure.